 Two months in this bloody shed of knives and bullets, it is only getting worse.
-Everyone failed to analyze the situation building on the assessments of the hundreds if not thousands of reports and need assessments that have been injected in the lives of this nation for the last two decades in different projects types and sizes.
+Everyone failed to analyze the situation building on the assessments of the hundreds if not thousands of reports and need evaluations that have been injected in the lives of this nation for the last two decades in different projects types and sizes.

-I strongly believe that there is a consensus today among the Palestinians that the outcome of Oslo that can only be defined by corruption, hostility, inequity and of course a complete loss of territorial landscape is not coincidently related to the very leadership that took charge from exile.
+I firmly believe that there is a consensus today among the Palestinians that the outcome of Oslo that can only be defined by corruption, hostility, inequity and of course a complete loss of territorial landscape is not coincidently related to the very leadership that took charge from exile.

 It is also not a coincident that the years of prisons or months or days were compensated for those who stayed.

-It is no wonder that a Palestinian who lived all his life on this land, in a city, a village or refugee camp, is different than the Palestinian who grew up in exile and turned on the boats that roamed in the sea of the desert within a moving sand.
-The sense of illusion and delusion of a history of struggle that was implemented on the ground, and that of history of exile, which sea was nothing but a mirage in a desert.
+It is no wonder that a Palestinian who lived all his life on this land, in a city, a village or refugee camp, is different than the Palestinian who grew up in exile and turned on the boats that roamed in the sea of the desert within a shifting sand.
+The sense of illusion and delusion of a history of struggle that was implemented on the ground, and that of the history of exile, which sea was nothing but a mirage in a desert.